owlbarn/tutorial/planning.md

 ## Contents

-- FFT could be introduced in the Signal Processing chapter.
-Convolution could also be introduced in this part.
+- Convolution could also be introduced in FFT part.
 Note that in Part I there is no need to discuss details about low level optimisation.

-- Computation Graph: include Pierre's work; also we could include some of Symbolic's design, such as using graph as IR to convert computation to TPU/GPU.
+- Computation Graph: we could include some of Symbolic's design, such as using graph as IR to convert computation to TPU/GPU.

 - Compiler backends: add Mirage.